orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 Because the `order` variable is increased for each comment on each note.
 This makes it possible to sort the comments in `getComments`.

-After this, the `TreeNode`, that is referred to by the Operator's `key` field, gets a new child in the form of the comment.
+After this, the `TreeNode` that is referred to by the Operator's `key` field, gets a new child in the form of the comment.

 And at last, we store the created `TreeNode`, in `_comments`